-The Profile section lets you how your name will display on your website or blog, your e-mail address for administrative purposes, other contact details, and personal settings.
+Your Users Profile area lets you configure your name and how it will be displayed on your website or blog, your e-mail address for admin purposes, optional personal details, plus personal options.

 - Main Profile Section